linrunner/tlp-doc/developers/dependencies.rst

 dbus-python - *depends* [1.9 only]
     Required by tlp-pd to implement the D-Bus daemon.
-    Note: for 1.10 tlp-pd was rewritten to use only Gio/GLib.
+    Note: for 1.10 tlp-pd was rewritten to use only Gio/GLib (provided by PyGObjects).

 polkit - *depends*
     Required by tlp-pd to implement D-Bus API authorization for tlpctl's actions.